Health Part 2

 • We will not modify the Health variable through any states or events - it will only be modified when we detect collision.

 • The Health value will need a starting value, however it will change throughout the life of the project.
-However, we will need a starting value for the Health variable.
+The health starting value is a good candidate for the variable belonging in Glue.

 Creating StartingHealth